emarifer/elixir-desktop-todoapp/README.md

     $ cd elixir-desktop-todoapp
     ```

-    Now run the `linux-installer.sh` script (if you can't run it, give it execution permissions with `chmod +x linux-installer.sh`):
+    Now run the following command to get the project dependencies:

     ```
-    $ ./linux-installer.sh
+    $ mix deps.get
     ```

+    Next, run the following Mix task:

+    ```
+    $ mix app.installer
+    ```

-    The script will run the necessary configuration commands, compile the application as an Elixir `release`, and install the application for the local user by generating an entry in the start menu.
+    The Mix task will run the necessary configuration commands, compile the application as an Elixir `release`, and install the application for the local user by generating an entry in the start menu.

     The build size will be much smaller than that of the `deployment` library because it only strictly includes the artifacts corresponding to the application itself, the Erlang virtual machine, and the runtime.
 The disadvantage is that it does not include the graphical libraries (wxWidgets and webview), which must be installed on the system, otherwise the application will not start.

+    If you want to completely remove the application from your system, simply run this:

+    ```
+    $ mix app.uninstaller
+    ```

 - ### <ins>Modifying the application (Dev mode)</ins>